YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 As illustrated in the preceding table, YottaDB searches for source-files in the directory "." in column one.
 If YottaDB cannot locate the source file in ".", it omits column two because it is an object-only directory and instead searches column three.
 Since column three specifies /usr/jon/utl/so and /usr/smi/utl, YottaDB searches for the source-file in these directories in column three and not in /usr/jon/utl.
 If YottaDB cannot locate the source-file in column three, it terminates the search and issues a run-time error.

 Once the object-source match search is done, YottaDB now has either the object-file or source-file or both available.
 YottaDB then recompiles the source-file based on certain conditions, before linking the object-file into the current image.
-See “ZLink” for more information on those conditions.
+See "ZLink" for more information on those conditions.

 If auto-ZLINK or ZLINK determines that the source file requires [re]compilation, YottaDB places the object file in the above object directory in the same column as the source file.
 For example, if YottaDB locates the source file in /usr/smi/utl in column three, YottaDB places the resultant object file in /usr/jon/utl.